qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 If the geometries have z or m values present then these will be linearly interpolated at the added vertices.

-The number of new vertices to add to each feature geometry is specified as an input parameter.
+The number of new vertices to add to each segment is specified as an input parameter.

-Vertices will be added to each segment of the layer.

 .. figure:: img/densify_geometry.png
    :align: center